JavaTMP/JavaTMP/docs/pages/accounting/javatmp-accounting-system.md

             the double-entry bookkeeping system
             - Any process that involves the recording of financial transactions is a bookkeeping process.
 - Transaction_module
+    - each transaction is created based on some activities initiated from modules and for more flexibilities we suppose that transaction may involved by more than one module at the time.
+    - This entity will track the relation between one transaction and corresponding modules involved in it.

 ### References:
 - [Core Modules And Features In Accounting Software Programs](https://www.thebalancesmb.com/core-modules-and-features-in-accounting-software-programs-14234)